San Isidro, Cabañas

-San Isidro is a municipality in the Cabañas department of El Salvador, roughly 70 km northeast of San Salvador.
+San Isidro is a district in the Cabañas department of El Salvador, roughly 70 km northeast of San Salvador.

 History

 The parish of San Isidro was established in an electoral law dated February 18, 1873.
 It belonged to the San Vicente Department from the 12 June 1824 to 10 February 1873, after which it became part of the newly formed Cabañas Department.
 By legislative decree of February 7, 1879 it was awarded municipal status.